 5. The original Black Widow, played by Scarlett Johannson on-screen, has had a number of relationships with well-known comic book superheroes, including, Daredevil, Hercules and, not surprisingly, Hawkeye.

 6. Samuel L. Jackson’s character, Nick Fury has a long history in the military, even fighting side by side with Wolverine during World War II.

-7. Ever wondered why the Hulk is green and not red, the colour of anger?
+7. Ever wondered why the is green and not red, the colour of anger?
 According to a few sources, colourist Stan Goldberg couldn’t get the shades of grey right, and the hulk appeared green instead.
 When Stan saw the “green” Hulk, he decided that he actually liked it.

 9. Iron Man creator, Stan Lee, has openly admitted that the character was based on real life Howard Hughes, the billionaire industrialist and wacko recluse.

-Disney bought Marvel Entertainment for $4 billion in 2009.
+Disney bought Entertainment for $4 billion in 2009.
 Fans across the internet expressed concern that Spider-man would soon be fighting crime wearing Mickey Mouse ears.

 12. Bruce Banner was renamed David Banner in the 80’s TV series.
 The show’s executive producer, Kenneth Johnson, tried separating the show from the comic books, hence the bizarre name change.
-The Hulk’s alter ego has gone through a few name changes over the years, including Bob Banner and Robert Bruce Banner.
+The’s alter ego has gone through a few name changes over the years, including Bob Banner and Robert Bruce Banner.